CrawLeyYou/Discord-Webhook-Spammer/README.md

 Open config json, insert webhook into webhook section, open cmd and type ```node script.js``` and done!

 # Notes
-I will add more options and modes into this program this is just beginning :)
+Script multiplies the max message number with 30 so for example: if u write 5, script will send 150 message to webhook I will add more options and modes into this program this is just beginning :)

 # License